 The assessment scheme in this course reflects the intention to align the learning outcomes to the assessment methods.
-Ongoing assessment occurs through the lab checkpoints (see lab manual) and two hand-in assignments.
+Ongoing assessment occurs through the lab checkpoints (see lab manual).
 The assessments are specifically designed to stimulate and direct your learning progression towards the achievement of the stipulated learning outcomes of this course.